Swine influenza: Diagnosis

 The CDC recommends real-time PCR as the method of choice for diagnosing H1N1.
 The oral or nasal fluid collection and RNA virus-preserving filter-paper card is commercially available.
 This method allows a specific diagnosis of novel influenza (H1N1) as opposed to seasonal influenza.
 Near-patient point-of-care tests are in development.

 Prevention

 Prevention of swine influenza has three components: prevention in pigs, prevention of transmission to humans, and prevention of its spread among humans.
 Proper handwashing techniques can prevent the virus from spreading.
-Avoid touching the eyes, nose, or mouth.
-Stay away from others who display symptoms of the cold or flu and avoid contact with others when displaying symptoms.
+Individuals can prevent infection by not touching the eyes, nose, or mouth, distancing from others who display symptoms of the cold or flu, and avoiding contact with others when displaying symptoms.